sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

-# Progress Report Introduction:
+# Find the nuclei in divergent images to advance medical discovery
 ____________________________________________________________________________________________________
 21.08.2018
-Find the nuclei in divergent images to advance medical discovery
 מציאת גרעיני תא בתמונות מסתעפות לקדם גילוי רפואי

 Student Sharon Hadar
 Supervisor Sharon Yalov-handzel, DR
 ____________________________________________________________________________________________________

+## Abstract
+Image segmentation is the process of assigning a label to each pixel in the image where each label is a group with certain characteristics, it is widely used in medical image processing, face recognition, autonomous vehicle etc.
+In the 2010s, Deep Learning revolution and the use of it for medical segmentation has gained momentum,[21] in March 2015, a convolutional encoder-decoder architecture called Unet got the highest rank on the EM segmentation challenge [22].
+Apart from segmentation, Deep Learning has improved latent data structure learning with the use of Autoencoders, a 'Neural Network' that tries to reconstruct is own input, the use of noisy input and batch normalization improve the ability of the network to learn meaningful futures.
+One example of this improvement is the 'Ladder Network', which resembles a stacked Denoising Autoencoders that received state of the art scores in classification problems.[14]
-In this work I will present my thesis that a Ladder network could improve the accuracy of existing methods for medical image segmentation.
+In this work, I will present my thesis that using noisy input and batch normalization could improve the accuracy of existing methods for medical image segmentation.

-In order to understand if the ladder network helps improving segmentation, I will build a benchmark of various methods for segmentation with performance measures (as IOU).
+In order to show any improvement, I will build a benchmark of various methods for segmentation with IOU as a performance measure.
+I will use Kaggle's “2018 Data Science Bowl” competition data and start by examining the data.
-I will start by reviewing what is image segmentation and what are the basic techniques in image segmentation,
+Then, I will review what is image segmentation and what are the basic techniques in image segmentation,
 I will present what are the image segmentation performance measures and practice a threshold technique to get the first row of my benchmark,
 Then I would review trainable segmentation techniques with deep learning:
-Ill start with explaining basic concepts of deep learning, convolutional neural network (CNN) and the use of it in segmentation problem,
+I'll start by explaining the basic concepts of deep learning, convolutional neural network (CNN) and the use of it in segmentation problem,
 I would present the second row in my benchmark which is a  Fully Convolutional Networks (FCN),
 Then, I will use Unet, which is a state of the art deep learning model for image segmentation, and add it as a row to my benchmark.
-After acquiring a baseline with two neural networks (a simple and a complex one) I would combine each with a ladder network components and evaluate these models.
+After acquiring a baseline with two neural networks (a simple and complex one) I would combine each with noisy input and batch normalization and evaluate these models.

 #### In this report i will introduce: